 Password protection and Serial number imprinting are important security features that can prevent someone from tampering with your camera.
 If you hunt public lands or properties that are shared use, this can be a big consideration.
 An upgraded version of this on some very high-end models is GPS tracking should your unit be stolen.

 Adjustable flash can be useful for areas where you don’t need a full power IR burst to get a quality picture.
 This saves battery power in areas where pictures will be taken at close range such as around a feeder.
 A similar setting is sleep mode which powers down the unit during some period of the day to prevent you from taking pictures you don’t want and needlessly wasting space and power.

 Mounting Hardware is a vital component for your game camera but may or may not be included in your purchase.
 Generally, mounting hardware isn’t costly but knowing if you need to make a separate purchase up front is useful.
 An upgraded version of the mounting hardware is a lockable case which can protect your device and keep it from being stolen.
 Most cameras do not come with lockable cases but may have them available.

 A warranty is a great thing to have on any outdoor gear.
 Many big name companies provide you with some form of warranty but budget devices may not offer any buyer protection at all.
 Always opt for a device with a warranty if you have the option, usually, the price difference is minimal and the value can be huge!

-Where trail cameras were once very expensive items, many models available today are budget-friendly enough that anyone can afford to use them.
+Where trail cameras were once very expensive items, many models available today are cheap enough that anyone can afford to use them.
 Whether you need one or a dozen, the cameras above should more than meet the needs of any frugal hunter.
 The price has made it very convenient to monitor trails, feeders or even to use game cameras for security.
 Whatever your need, deer season is right around the corner and there is no better time to buy than now!